BigBIueWhale/multilateration_visualizer/README.md

 # Multilateration Visualizer
+This project is like indoor GPS.

 An Electron TypeScript React app with extra horsepower from Rust server

 The Rust CLI executable provides a protobuf gRPC API and handles the serial communication with the tags.

+# Integrate Visuals and Algorithm
+The algorithm chosen is specifically designed to integrate with the visualization while preserving a high throughput of the original data.
+This is the opposite of some algorithms which only give you a (X, Y, Z) position for each tag.

 # Components
 1. Electron App- [Electron App Documentation](electron/README.md)